abuzarthanvi25/abuzarthanvi25/README.md

 </div>

-### <div align="center">I'm Muhammad Abuzar Thanvi, a full-stack JavaScript wizard 🧙‍♂️ crafting code spells at Technyx Systems since Nov 2022 🛠️✨ Turning ideas into digital reality, one semicolon at a time! 🚀</div>
+### <div align="center">**Hi There** 👋, I'm Muhammad Abuzar Thanvi, a full-stack JavaScript wizard 🧙‍♂️ crafting code spells at Technyx Systems since Nov 2022 🛠️✨ Turning ideas into digital reality, one semicolon at a time! 🚀</div>

 - 🔭 I’m currently working on multiple miscellaneous projects